okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 We can use a cook book to define the scenarios here.

 Say we want to call a cookbook from a particular recipe.

+We can use `sudo chef-clief -z --runlist (or -r) "cookbook::recipe"` to run a particular recipe.